A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Numerical Results

 We compare the new family of solvers, HLLX$\omega$, for the two choices $\omega=0.3$ and $0.5$ with the HLL and HLLX solvers.
-The results for density, velocity, and pressure are plotted in Fig.~\ref{fig:sodPb} together with the exact solutions.
-Sod's shock tube problem leads to three characteristic waves, where the pressure and velocity profile, Fig.~\ref{fig:sodPbPressure} and \ref{fig:sodPbVelocity}, respectively, illustrate the left-traveling rarefaction and the right-going shock wave.
+The results for density are plotted in Fig.~\ref{fig:sodPb} together with the exact solution.
+Plots of velocity and pressure of the same simulation can be found in appendix \ref{app:Sod}.
+Sod's shock tube problem leads to three characteristic waves, where the pressure and velocity profile, Fig.~\ref{fig:sodPbPressure} and \ref{fig:sodPbVelocity}, illustrate the left-traveling rarefaction and the right-traveling shock wave.
 The contact discontinuity can only be seen in the density profile, Fig.~\ref{fig:sodPbDensity}.
 A zoom of the density profile around the contact discontinuity is depicted in Fig.~\ref{fig:sodPbZoomDensity}.
-This plot nicely shows the differences in performance of the tested Riemann solvers since the contact discontinuity relates to the slow-moving wave of the system.
-As expected, HLLX$\omega$ with $\omega=0.5$ best approximates the steep gradient of the contact discontinuity since its dissipation function shows few diffusion around $\nu\approx 0$ compared to the other solvers.
-However, the solution shows slight overshoots in the velocity profile.
+This is of special interest since it highlights the different performances of the tested Riemann solvers because the contact discontinuity relates to the slow-moving wave of the system.
+As expected, HLLX$\omega$ with $\omega=0.5$ best approximates the steep gradient of the contact discontinuity since its dissipation function shows little diffusion around $\nu\approx 0$ compared to the other solvers.
+However, the solution shows slight overshoots in the velocity profile \ref{fig:sodPbVelocity}.
 HLLX$\omega$ with $\omega=0.3$ approximates the contact discontinuity almost as well as with $\omega=0.5$ and does not show spurious oscillations at $t_\text{end}=0.8$.
-HLLX as well as HLL are more dissipative, as expected from the discussions in Sec.~\ref{subsec:compareRS}, \ref{subsec:HLLX}, and \ref{sec:HLLXomega}.
+HLLX and HLL are more dissipative than the new family of solvers, as expected from the discussions in Sec.~\ref{subsec:compareRS}, \ref{subsec:HLLX}, and \ref{sec:HLLXomega}.